bitovi/academy/src/angular/15-order-history-component/order-history-component.md

 - have an `isPending` member that gets set before and after actions are performed

 You'll need to import `Input` from angular core, as well as `OrderService` and relevant interfaces to handle updating and deleting your orders.

+### What you need to know

+- set inputs on a component
+- call methods on a service
+- update a boolean member to show/hide content

 ---

-### Solution 4
+### The solution

 __src/app/order/list.component.ts__

 @sourceref ./list.component.ts
 @highlight 6

-### Problem 5
+### The problem

-Now refactor your `src/app/order/history.component.html` file to use the new list component for each order subgroup: new orders, preparing orders, delivery orders, delivered orders.
+Refactor your `src/app/order/history.component.html` file to use the new list component for each order subgroup: new orders, preparing orders, delivery orders, delivered orders.

+### What you need to know

+- How to pass properties to child components

 ---

-### Solution 5
+### The solution

 __src/app/order/history.component.html__